 4. Should I Have Green Tea Before Bed

-Hmm, according to A-Lifestyle.com, this fact is a bit complicated to say yes or no due to the presence of caffeine and amino acid theanine.
+Hmm, according to research, this fact is a bit complicated to say yes or no due to the presence of caffeine and amino acid theanine.
 With the latter, the compound helps boost relaxation and restful sleep.
 The caffeine, on the other hand, is great in increasing alertness and keeping someone awake.

 To minimize the contradiction and ensure an optimal balance of the two, it’s great you use your green tea about 2 hours before bed.
 After all, at this time your metabolism is at the lowest.